Avatar: The Way of Water (soundtrack): Development

 Avatar composer James Horner intended to be part of the sequel as well as the forthcoming films in the franchise, before his death in a plane crash on June 22, 2015.
 Simon Franglen who associated with Horner as a record producer and arranger in of his films, reported to score for the film in December 2019.
 His involvement was officially confirmed by Landau in August 2021, where he would compose for all of the forthcoming films.
 Franglen had notably completed the score for The Magnificent Seven (2016), post-Horner's death.
 He also composed the original score for Pandora – The World of Avatar, the theme park attraction based on the film, and also arranged Horner's theme from the film, as Franglen wanted to "keep the core of the film's music together".
 Hence, by 2017, he was ready to score for the film when Cameron asked him to read the scripts for the sequels.

 Franglen wanted to honor the legacy of Horner, by bringing new themes into the score, adding that "The vast majority of it is fresh and new because it's a new film, and there are new characters in those new places.
 But there are moments when it's important to have the original themes there.
 I hope that the fans of the original will like and recognize that we've tried to keep that because also there's a flow for a series of films.
 Avatar isn't a standalone film.
 It's part of a whole canon of movies, we hope.
 Therefore, bringing some of the score from A1 into A2 I thought was appropriate and a good thing to do."

-Franglen added that he was able to design unique Pandoran musical instruments for the film, which was one of the "unexpected delights". which has been three dimensionally printed by the art department and the props team.
-He was tasked on bringing new textures, voices and elements the score, adding "The sea is integral to many of the themes and motifs in my score; the scintillation of light, the ebb and flow of waves, and the connection of the Na'vi [characters in the movie] with the water were all inspirations".
+Franglen designed unique Pandoran musical instruments for the film, which he said was an "unexpected delight".
+The instruments were 3D-printed by the art department and the props team.
+He was tasked with bringing new textures, voices and elements to the score.
+He commented, "The sea is integral to many of the themes and motifs in my score; the scintillation of light, the ebb and flow of waves, and the connection of the Na'vi [to the] water were all inspirations".

 Recording for the film's score began on July 29, 2022, at the Newman Scoring Stage at 20th Century Studios in Los Angeles, with a 100-piece orchestra recording the score.
 Franglen said that he was able to "feature a great diversity of singers and featured musicians from across the world, all bringing their unique textures to the score", such as bringing the Tenebrae choir ensemble from London and Pacific islands choral music.
 The scale of the music mixing exceeded up to 1,000 tracks.